openthread/spinel-spec/core/intro-properties.md

 *   List of IPv6 addresses assigned to the interface.
 *   List of capabilities supported by the NCP.

-The valid operators on these sorts of properties are `VALUE_GET`, `VALUE_SET`, `VALUE_INSERT`, and `VALUE_REMOVE`.
+The valid operators on these sorts of properties are `GET`, `SET`, `INSERT`, and `REMOVE`.

-When the value is fetched using `VALUE_GET`, an individual property will return the entire list of items as either of the following:
+When the value is fetched using `GET`, an individual property will return the entire list of items as either of the following:

 1. The concatenation of all of the individual values.
 This is used in cases where the length of an individual item is fixed.
 2. The concatenation of all of the individual values, each prefixed by a 16-bit big-endian integer describing the length of the individual item.
 This would be used in cases where the length of an individual item is not constant.

 The order of the returned items, unless explicitly defined for that specific property, is undefined.

-`VALUE_SET` provides a way to completely replace all previous values, with the item format matching what would be used for `VALUE_GET`.
-Calling `VALUE_SET` with an empty value effectively instructs the NCP to empty that property.
+`SET` provides a way to completely replace all previous values, with the item format matching what would be used for `GET`.
+Calling `SET` with an empty value effectively instructs the NCP to empty that property.

-`VALUE_INSERT` and `VALUE_REMOVE` provide mechanisms for the insertion or removal of individual items *by value*.
+`INSERT` and `REMOVE` provide mechanisms for the insertion or removal of individual items *by value*.
 The payload for these operators is a single item.

 ### Stream Properties ###